TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/007 +Create DbContext.md

 We need to specify which database to use.
 That's done in the inherited method `OnConfiguring(...)`.

-The class currently looks like this:
+The class then currently looks like this:

 ```csharp
 public class TodoContext : DbContext